 (nn) Training for use of unsealed radioactive material that requires a written directive.
 Except as provided in subsection (l) of this section, the licensee shall require an authorized user of unsealed radioactive material for the uses authorized in subsection (kk) of this section to be a physician who:

-(1) is certified by a medical specialty board whose certification process has been recognized by the agency, the NRC, or an agreement state and who meets the requirements in paragraph (2)(B)(vi) and (C) this subsection.
-(Specialty boards whose certification processes have been recognized by the agency, the NRC, or an agreement state appear on the NRC's web page at https://www.nrc.gov/materials/miau/med-use-toolkit/spec-board-cert.html).
+(1) is certified by a medical specialty board whose certification process has been recognized by the department , the NRC, or an agreement state and who meets the requirements in paragraph (2)(A)(ii)(VI) of this subsection.
+The names of board certifications that have been recognized by the department , the NRC, or an agreement state are posted on the NRC's Medical Uses Licensee Toolkit web page .
 To be recognized, a specialty board shall require all candidates for certification to:

 (A) successfully complete residency training in a radiation therapy or nuclear medicine training program or a program in a related medical specialty.
-These residency training programs shall include 700 hours of training and experience as described in paragraph (2)(A) - (B)(v) of this subsection.
+These residency training programs shall include 700 hours of training and experience as described in paragraph (2)(A)(i) – (2)(A)(ii)(V) of this subsection.
 Eligible training programs shall be approved by the Residency Review Committee of the Accreditation Council for Graduate Medical Education, the Royal College of Physicians and Surgeons of Canada, or the Committee on Post-Graduate Training of the American Osteopathic Association; and

 (B) pass an examination, administered by diplomates of the specialty board, which tests knowledge and competence in radiation safety, radionuclide handling, quality assurance, and clinical use of unsealed radioactive material for which a written directive is required; or